 With regard to harmonisation and common approaches across the RBMPs, a national coordination programme was in place, yet it is not clearly reflected that all RBMPs implemented exactly the same approaches (e.g. on issues with small water bodies, definition of "significance" of pressures, assessment of groundwater quantitative status) when reading the WISE summary reporting and the Annexes.
 The Annexes themselves are very different in structure and content (for the same topics) which confuses the reader.
-A common structure and content across the RBMPs' Annexes would have increased transparency and understanding.
+A common structure and content across the RBMPs' Annexes would have increased transparency and understanding, while all the Annexes for GR13/14 have not been reported in WISE.